bjcull/bjcull.github.com/_posts/2014-10-09-handling-validation-errors-with-angularjs-and-asp-net-mvc.md

     public ActionResult Save(EditVM model)
     {
-        if (_dogLogic.AcceptableName(model.Name))
+        if (!_dogLogic.AcceptableName(model.Name))
         {
-            ModelState.AddModelError(string.Empty, "That is not a suitabel name for a dog, please choose a new one.");
+            ModelState.AddModelError(string.Empty, "That is not a suitable name for a dog, please choose a new one.");
         }

         if (!ModelState.IsValid)